mysteryduck/github/README.md

 you can't see it in the **Git** tab.
 Instead, `.gitignore` and `test.Rproj` are listed with yellow **Status** question marks.
 What do these icons mean?

-* "?" - Files or directories that don't currently exist in the git repository (you either want to commit these or add them to `.gitignore`)
+* "?" - Files or directories that don't currently exist in your git repository (you either want to commit these or add them to `.gitignore`)
 * "A" - Files that have been staged and are ready to commit (you're in the process of committing these)
 * "M" - Files that are modified versions of those in the repository (you definately want to commit these)
+* "D" - Files that are no longer in your local directory (you want to commit these to GitHub)

 Open the `README.md` file by clicking on its filename in the **Files** tab.
 Does this look familiar?
 (Compare the contents of this file to your